Onegaishimasu!

-Embark on a journey with KW Yoshinkan Aikido, where joining our club means more than just learning self-defense; it's an opportunity to enhance your fitness, push your limits, and become an integral part of an extraordinary community.
+We are a traditional Japanese martial arts community, practicing Yoshinkan-style Aikido.
+Joining our dojo means more than just learning self-defense; it's an opportunity to enhance your fitness, build your confidence, push your limits, and embark on a journey of continuous self-improvement.

 Our dojo proudly holds Japan Hombu certification, and we maintain close affiliations with the foremost instructors worldwide who are dedicated to the practice of Yoshinkan Aikido.